 As of December 31, 2018, the Company's share capital amounts to € 109,334,686 and is divided into 109,334,686 ordinary bearer shares with a nominal value of € 1 per share.

 Restrictions on voting rights or on the transfer of shares

 There are no restrictions on voting rights or on the transfer of MLP SE's shares.

-The German Securities Trading Act (WpHG) requires any investor whose share of voting rights reaches, exceeds or falls below certain thresholds as the result of purchases, disposals or otherwise, to notify the company and the German Federal Financial Supervisory Authority (BaFin) thereof.
+The German Securities Trading Act (WpHG) requires any investor whose share of voting rights reaches, exceeds or falls below certain thresholds as the result of purchases, disposals or otherwise, to notify the company and the German Federal Financial Supervisory Authority (BaFin).
 The lowest threshold for the duty of notification to apply is 3%.
 Any stakes that reach or exceed 10% of voting rights must be recorded in this explanatory report.
-MLP SE has been notified of two shareholders who directly or indirectly exceeded 10% of the voting rights:
+MLP SE has been notified of three shareholders who directly or indirectly exceeded 10% of the voting rights:

 Shares with special control rights

 No shares conferring special control rights have been issued.

 System of control of any employee share scheme where the control rights are not exercised directly by the employees